-For a more detailed explanation of tips, please read A Healthy You: Kick exam anxiety to the curb with 5 easy tips.
+For a more detailed explanation of tips, please read A Healthy You: Kick Exam Anxiety to the Curb With Five Easy Tips.

-Volunteering and giving back to your community is definitely a great way to get involved, increasing your happiness, making new friends, and boosting your resume.
+Volunteering and giving back to your community is definitely a great way to get involved, and it increases your happiness, boosts your resume, and can help you make new friends.
 There are countless organizations on campus that you can donate your time to, and Wayne Cares offers ways for you to get involved as well.

 The best thing to do here is to get involved in ONE event or organization and commit your time and schedule to doing that.
-Don’t decide to volunteer with 5 different new organizations or events, and overextend yourself.
-This will add to your stress and you may give up on your resolution.
+Don’t decide to volunteer with five different new organizations or events and overextend yourself.
+This will add to your stress, and you may give up on your resolution.

 Stay focused on one specific event or organization, and schedule your volunteering hours in advance so there is no backing out.

-We have seen the articles discussing the health benefits of a small amount of alcohol all over Facebook.
+We have seen the articles all over Facebook discussing the health benefits of a small amount of alcohol.
 While this is true, too much alcohol is still a big problem, especially with college students.
-Alcohol in excess affects the brain’s neurotransmitters and can increase the risk of depression, memory loss, or even seizures.
-Chronic heavy drinking boosts your risk of liver and heart disease, hypertension, stroke, and mental deterioration, and even cancers of the mouth, throat, liver, and breast.
+Alcohol in excess affects the brain’s neurotransmitters and can increase the risk of depression, memory loss, and even seizures.
+Chronic heavy drinking boosts your risk of liver and heart disease, hypertension, stroke, mental deterioration, and even cancers of the mouth, throat, liver, and breast.